PAUL is a French chain of bakery/cafe restaurants operating in more than 37 sites in the UK, with a worldwide presence in over 20 countries.

-- Conducting a 360 feedback process with the OMs – Using MMUs own competency framework and 360 feedback platform, each OM asked their Store Managers (SM), colleagues and line manager for feedback on specific activities and behaviours.
-Two ‘rounds’ of 360 feedback were conducted a year apart to enable PAUL to identify the behavioural changes that its people were seeing amongst the OM team.
+- Conducting a 360 feedback process with the OMs – Using MMUs own competency framework and 360 feedback platform, each OM asked their store managers (SM), colleagues and line manager for feedback on specific activities and behaviours.
+Two rounds of 360 feedback were conducted a year apart to enable PAUL to identify the behavioural changes that its people were seeing among the OM team.

-- Developing a focus 90-day action plan – OMs identified 1-3 ‘big rocks’ for the next 90 days, that covered sales, labour, margin/COGS and people development.
-We coached OMs in creating detailed goals that included clear measures (and timescales) alongside specific action steps that would be taken to help achieve the goal (each one with owners and deadlines).
+- Developing a focus 90-day action plan – OMs identified 1-3 “Big Rocks” for the next 90 days, that covered sales, labour, margin/COGS and people development.
+We coached OMs in creating detailed goals that included clear measures (and timescales) alongside specific actions that would be taken to help achieve the goal (each one with owners and deadlines).
 High leverage, repetitive steps were identified that clarified the proactive commitments being made by individuals that would need frequent completion, as well as one-off key tasks.

 - Recognising performance improvements – Commonly available tools, such as WhatsApp, were used to recognise success and encourage even greater performance.
 Importantly, MMU focused managers on celebrating the most improved personal performance (shift-on-shift) as well as recognising the top sales performers.
 This showed individual team members how much they were improving, giving them confidence to push further.
 The additional benefit was the help this approach gave to demonstrating how growth can be achieved through a culture of shared success.

 One of the critical elements in the success of the programme was the endorsement and active involvement of the Ops Director, Gary Cowles.
 And it’s because of his reinforcement of the programme, coupled with his disciplined approach to allowing the OMs to remain focused on executing their action plans, that we were able to see such impressive results.